Why the East Coast Has Been Spared This Hurricane Season

 Associated Costs for All Americans

 Hurricanes are relatively small compared to winter storms that can span hundreds of miles.
-The compact size of hurricanes creates greater storm surges and higher winds as a result, leading to costly damage and loss of life.
+The compact size of hurricanes creates higher storm surges and stronger winds as a result, leading to costly damage and loss of life.

-The government assumes a great deal of hurricane damage costs (FEMA), such as road and bridge repair, debris removal, and other infrastructure costs like levee and dune repair.
+The government assumes most hurricane damage costs (FEMA), such as road and bridge repair, debris removal, and other infrastructure costs like levee and dune repair.
 Gilbert M. Gaul, author of The Geography of Risk: Epic Storms, Rising Seas, and the Cost of America’s Coasts, noted last year the “roughly 70% of FEMA’s hurricane disaster aid payouts since 1950 have been made in the last ten years.”
-In addition, the National Flood Insurance Program (NFIP) remains swamped in debt thanks largely to hurricane-related flooding.
+In addition, the National Flood Insurance Program (NFIP) remains swamped in debt thanks primarily to hurricane-related flooding.